The Kansas City Defender

 The Kansas City Defender is a news outlet primarily by and for African-American youth, especially in the Kansas City metropolitan area and the Midwestern United States more generally.
 They won the 2022 Community Engagement Award from Local Independent Online News (LION) Publishers for "engaging Black youth both in digital spaces, and real-life community events.
 Their stories on racism in schools sparked national coverage and conversations.
 Among other things, they work to understand the differences between the different audiences on different social media platforms and how to tailor their content to maximize the engagement of those different audiences.

 Kansas City Defender founder and publisher, Ryan Sorrell, insists, "young people are not unreachable.
 They are very interested in news.
 It just has to be produced and packaged the right way for them to be interested in consuming it".
 Defender community engagement efforts have included basketball park takeovers and grocery buyouts.
 Among other things, they speak directly to high school age youth, writing about them and their concerns and inviting them to contribute content.

 In 2025, the nonprofit began fundraising to purchase Willa’s Books and Vinyl, the oldest Black-owned bookstore in Missouri, to turn it into a public archive and its headquarters.

+In August 2025, they partnered with KC Black Urban Growers and the Ivanhoe Neighborhood Council to start the Hamer Free Food Program after the closure of a Black-owned grocery store led to a neighborhood becoming a food desert.
+The program was named after Fannie Lou Hamer.